A multi-type branching process method for modelling complex contagion on clustered networks: Results

 \section{Results}

 In this section we will use the multi-type branching process to generate interesting results from the complex contagion dynamics, namely, we look at the cascade condition (criticality of the cascades) and the expected cascade size.
-For both the cascade condition and the expected cascade size, we compare the results for 6-regular networks where each node is part of $m$ triangles and $n$ single edges first.
-We can vary $m$ and $n$ using the rule $2m+n=6$, thus increasing $m$ results in higher levels of clustering --- by introducing more triangles --- without introducing higher order cliques.
-We use networks with the same local degree because it allows us to increase the amount of clustering in the network without changing other network features.
+For both the cascade condition and the expected cascade size, we compare the results for 6-regular Newman-Miller networks where each node is part of $n_{3}$ triangles and $n_{2}$ single edges first.
+We can vary $n_{3}$ and $n_{2}$ using the rule $2n_{3}+n_{2}=6$, thus increasing $n_{3}$ results in higher levels of clustering --- by introducing more triangles --- without introducing higher order cliques.
+We use networks with the same local degree because it allows us to increase the amount of clustering in the network without changing other network features, thus allowing us to isolate the effect of clustering on our complex contagion spreading process.
 We will then compare the results for 6-regular networks with each network composed of one type of clique, in particular, we compare 6-regular networks with 2, 3 and 4-cliques.
 For this second class of networks, when we include larger cliques we are also increasing the clustering.
 We are interested in how the resulting dynamics of increasing the clustering in this way compares to the first method of including a larger proportion of triangles in the network.
-It is worth noting that 6-regular networks with 2-cliques only and 3-cliques only are also in the class of networks with $m$ 3-cliques and $n$ 2-cliques where $m = 3$ and $m = 0$ respectively.
+It is worth noting that 6-regular networks with 2-cliques only and 3-cliques only are also in the Newman-Miller class of networks where $n_{2} = 6$, $n_{3}= 0$ and $n_{2} = 0$, $n_{3}= 3$ respectively.
 In the second part of this section we will describe a simulation technique which makes use of the MTBP methodology.
-These simulations are faster than usual network-based simulations and do not depend on an underlying network so do not suffer from finite size effects.
+These simulations are faster than usual network-based simulations and do not depend on an underlying network so do not suffer from finite-size effects, in Table \ref{tab:simtimes} we compare the simulation times for the MTBP- and network-based simulations.